Teacher Professional Development

 There are often special events, exhibits or special partnerships that occur during the school year for which we hold teacher workshops.
 Stay tuned to this page for announcements about those or sign up to receive the Educator Newsletter, and we’ll send you the information.

 Starting with its inception in the eighteenth century, the American presidency has faced numerous inflection points that have reshaped the office.
-From its constitutional roots to Washington’s precedents, Jacksonian democracy, Lincoln’s Civil War power assertions, Teddy Roosevelt’s and Woodrow Wilson’s creation of the “rhetorical presidency,” Franklin D. Roosevelt’s Great Depression and World War II presidency, the Cold War’s impact, Nixon and Watergate, the Global War on Terror, and Trump’s unprecedented tenure, the chief executive’s influence has waxed and waned depending on circumstances and presidential leadership.
+From its constitutional roots to Washington’s precedents, Jacksonian democracy, Lincoln’s Civil War power assertions, TR’s and Woodrow Wilson’s creation of the “rhetorical presidency,” FDR’s Great Depression and World War II presidency, the Cold War’s impact, Nixon and Watergate, the Global War on Terror, and Trump’s unprecedented tenure, the chief executive’s influence has waxed and waned depending on circumstances and presidential leadership.
 Using classic and new scholarship as well as primary sources, this seminar will examine the challenges and responses of presidents when they have faced and sometimes constructed historic crossroads.